Doctors Note Logo

 Urine that appears foamy or bubbly can be a sign of protein in the urine, a condition known as proteinuria.
 According to the provided references, one possible cause of proteinuria is the use of medications such as prednisone, which can cause fluctuations in protein levels in the urine.
 In addition, other factors, such as kidney function changes due to medications like acetaminophen, could potentially affect urine appearance.

-If you notice that your urine is consistently foamy or bubbly, it is a good idea to talk to a healthcare provider.
-They can help determine if the changes in your urine are related to medication use, such as prednisone, or if there might be another underlying cause that needs attention.
+If you notice that your urine is consistently foamy or bubbly, it is a good idea to get personalized insights by taking our free symptom checker.
+A healthcare provider can help determine if the changes in your urine are related to medication use, such as prednisone, or if there might be another underlying cause that needs attention.
 Remember, it's always best to seek medical advice to ensure your health and well-being.

 (References)